EllieChen-Git/T3A2-Part-A-Documentation/README.md

 - **Express**: A web application framework for Node.js.
 - **Node**: An open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside of a browser.
 - **Amazon S3**: A service offered by Amazon Web Services that provides object storage through a web service interface.
-- **Amazon IAM**: A service provided by Amazon to manage access to AWS services and resources securely.
 - **SASS**: A preprocessor scripting language that is interpreted or compiled into Cascading Style Sheets (CSS).
 - **HTML5**: A software solution stack that defines the properties and behaviours of web page content by implementing a markup-based pattern to it.
 - **CSS3**: A style sheet language used for describing the presentation of a document written in a markup language like HTML.